scmc72/vertMixing_workFlow/README.md

 # Notes:

-These notes are largely from [Getting started with workflowr]: https://cran.r-project.org/web/packages/workflowr/vignettes/wflow-01-getting-started.html
+These notes are largely from [Getting started with workflowr][].

+[Getting started with workflowr]: https://cran.r-project.org/web/packages/workflowr/vignettes/wflow-01-getting-started.html

 - The two required subdirectories are `analysis/` and `docs/`.
 These directories should never be removed from the workflowr project.
 - `analysis/`: This directory contains all the source R Markdown files for implementing the data analyses for your project.
 It also contains a special R Markdown file, index.Rmd, that does not contain any R code, but will be used to generate index.html, the homepage for your website.